signal18/replication-manager/README.md

 ```
 interactive = false
 ```
 Conditions for a possible failover are checked.
-Per default a slave need to be available and up and running.
+- [x] A slave need to be available and up and running.

 Most additional checks are disabled by default but can be defined in the configuration file